hrluo93/GenomeAnnotation/README.md

 2.Homology+ab-initio.sh based annotation.sh

-While Busco V5.4 output files contain gff3, we can construct ab initio gene prediction using BUSCO single-copy genes as training sets.
+Ab initio gene prediction using BUSCO single-copy genes as training sets.

 RNA-seq+homology+ab-initio based annotation.sh have been used in